vipra-uwf/vipra-1.0/VIPRA_Behaviors/README.md

 and does not affect the behavior
 */
 ```
-8. Whitespace does not affect `Behaviors`, the following are valid and equivalent.
+7. Whitespace does not affect `Behaviors`, the following are valid and equivalent.
 ```
-A typeA will always @stop.
+Types: typeA typeB.

 // and

-A
+Types:
-typeA will
+  typeA
-always          @stop.
+  typeB
+.
 ```
-9. All commas are optional.
 </details>

 ---